Haloa – some notes.

-First of all – if you haven’t listened to the episode.
-Here’s my podcast (you can find it on most platforms).
+First of all – if you haven’t listened to the episode on the Haloa then here’s my podcast (you can find it on most platforms).
 I hope you enjoyed it, it would certainly be on my to-do list if I ever have a time machine and a good disguise.

 Here’s a plan what Eleusis may have looked like.